hsf-training/cpluspluscourse/code/ExercisesCheatSheet.md

 The solution of the crash is simply an inversion of 2 lines in the code where definition of v and it's randomization are inverted.

+### Address sanitizer

+The goal is to play with asan, and learn to read the very detailed hints it gives when it detects an error.

+There's two bugs and one memory leak:
+- `stackOverflow()` overflows the stack by writing past the end of an array in the for loop.
+- `useAfterFree()` returns a reference to a temporary.
+One should return a copy.
+- `memoryLeak()` lets a string leak.

 ### valgrind

 Again the point is to play with the tool.